ayebear/netlib/README.md

         std::cout << a << " + " << b << " = " << (a + b) << std::endl;
 };

-// Create a packet organizer object net::PacketOrganizer client;
+// Create a client object
+net::Client client;

 // Set the valid range of packet types to receive client.setValidTypeRange(0, TotalTypes);